Skip to content

 At its core, conscious dance is simply the practice of moving with awareness.

+Most adults spend a large part of their day sitting, working, scrolling, planning, and thinking.
+The mind stays busy while the body often becomes an afterthought.
 Over time, many of us become self-conscious about movement.
-We learn to sit still, behave appropriately, and monitor how we appear to others.
-Eventually, movement becomes something reserved for exercise, sports, weddings, or special occasions.
+We learn to sit still, behave appropriately, and monitor how we appear.
+Eventually, movement becomes something reserved for exercise, sports, or special occasions.

 Conscious dance offers another possibility.